Annual Report 2013 - Accountability, transparency and professionalism in action

 In response to a request from a complainant for a review, the Commission follows the steps described below:

 - Commission legal counsel conducts a preliminary review of the request for review and then briefs the Chairperson, who determines how to respond to the request, whether an investigation is required, the scope of the investigation warranted and how to approach the investigation.
-He may also delegate a Commission Member to handle the file.
+The Chairperson may also delegate a Commission Member to handle the file.

 - A lead investigator is assigned and, with Commission legal counsel, reviews the evidence and other materials gathered during the CFPM’s investigation of the complaint – this could be hundreds of pages of documents, emails, handwritten notes and reports, and many hours of audio and video interviews with witnesses.